 - “Child” is 44 in Jewish Gematria – She bore a male Child who was to rule all nations with a rod of iron.
 And her Child was caught up to God and His throne.
 Revelation 12:5

 Both 44 and 45 have a connection to Jesus or the Man Child.
-44’s are appearing everywhere in current events (see 44 list).
+44’s are appearing everywhere in current events.
 As one age transitions to another we go from 44 to 45.
-The United States is deciding their 45th President.
+The United States transitioned from the 44th to 45th president in Hebrew year 5777.
 If you count Israel and Judah kings as 44, the coming Messiah will be #45.
 If you don’t count David twice Jesus will be #44.